 Where I Stayed in the Blue Mountains

 When I came back to the Blue Mountains with my car, I camped at Blackheath Glen Reserve.
 This is a free campsite, located down a winding road with lots of switchbacks.
-It’s a basic site, with toilets (no toilet paper) and some fire pits.
+It’s a basic site, with drop toilets (no toilet paper) and some fire pits.
 I actually got my car stuck here and needed to call my breakdown assistance to help get it out – it meant I became friends with lots of people who were staying here, haha!
 I’d recommend this site (keeping in mind that it’s free so facilities are minimal) and would stay here again.
-You can find more accommodation options in the Blue Mountains using the map below!
+Note that there is very poor phone signal (Optus) here.

 Booking.com